Tempted by Those We Buy Houses Ads? Weigh the Pros and Cons

 You give up control to the We Buy Houses company

-Once you sign their contract, the home sale proceeds on the company’s timeline.
-Unlike normal buyers, they won’t negotiate closing dates, offer a rent-back period, or make other concessions.
-The sale proceeds on their timeline, with their standard contracts and processes.
+On top of this, they won’t offer a rent-back period or make other concessions.
+The sale proceeds according to their conditions, with their standard contracts and processes.

 Some cash buyers rope sellers in with an attractive offer only to tack on fees that ultimately lower the final sale price.
-Though Taranto shares that iBuyers are more likely to have hidden fees than We Buy Houses operations; iBuyer service fees are usually 5% to 6% of the purchase price.
+However, Taranto shares that iBuyers are more likely to have hidden fees than We Buy Houses operations. iBuyer service fees are usually 5% to 6% of the purchase price.

 The bottom line is: always read the fine print when you receive a cash offer.